 - Meetings.
-Meetings must be held once a week to determine the appropriateness of referral requests fro expenditure of CHS funds.
+Meetings must be held at least once a week to determine the appropriateness of referral requests for expenditure of CHS funds.

 NOTE: When an inquiry is being made by a relative of a committee member the committee member must recuse himself or herself from case discussion and decisions.
 The record of the meeting must reflect the reason that the employee removed his or herself from the case.
 An employee with procurement authority must not sign the purchase or delivery order for a patient to whom he or she is related.

 - Criteria for Payment Decisions.
 The committee will consider the following criteria, at a minimum, for CHS cases:

 - The care must be within medical priorities.